You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

 As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's treatment plans for high cholesterol.
 However, like any medication, it can come with its share of side effects, including muscle pain.
-In this article, we'll explore the importance of regular exercise in preventing Lipitor muscle pain and discuss the optimal exercise frequency to minimize these discomforts.
+In this article, we'll explore the relationship between Lipitor and muscle pain, and provide guidance on how often you should exercise to minimize the risk of experiencing these symptoms.

 What is Lipitor Muscle Pain?